amazon-archives/data-pipeline-samples/samples/sqoop/README.md

 ## Step 1: Setup resources and data

-The following script to set-up the databases and source data in your AWS account.
+Run the following script to set-up the databases and source data in your AWS account.

 The script takes an *optional* parameter for an S3 path for staging data between RDS and Redshift.
 If you choose to provide your own S3 path, the bucket must be in the same region as what is set for your AWS CLI configuration.